J4RELY/J4RELY/README.md

-- 👋 Hi, I’m Jarely!
+### 👋Hi, I’m Jarely!<br/>
-- 🎓 I have a B.S. in Geology with a geophysics minor from the University of Houston.
+🎓 I have a B.S. in Geology with a geophysics minor from the University of Houston.<br/>
-- 🖥️ I have experience implementing machine learning algorithms for geoscience studies.
+🖥️ I have experience implementing machine learning algorithms for geoscience studies.<br/>
-- 📚 I am now a graduate student at Virginia Tech.
+📚 I am now a graduate student at Virginia Tech.<br/>
-- 🌱 I love taking on any opportunity to learn Python!
+🌱 I love taking on any opportunity to learn Python! <br/>

 <!---